akirasosa/mobile-semantic-segmentation/README.md

 [LFW, Labeled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/part_labels/), is used as a Dataset.

 The goal of this project is to detect hair segments with reasonable **accuracy and speed in mobile device**.
-Currently, it achieves 0.88 IoU.
-The inference speed will be reported later.
+Currently, it achieves 0.89 IoU.

+About speed vs accuracy, more details are available at [my post](https://medium.com/vitalify-asia/real-time-deep-learning-in-mobile-application-25cf601a8976).

 ![Example of predicted image.](assets/prediction.png)